-Global Scholar is an international relations summer program that builds the knowledge and skills high school students need to become leaders.
-Through hands-on learning and meetings with leading policy experts, Global Scholar empowers many young global leaders to become change makers on their college campuses and in their local communities.
+Global Scholar is an international relations summer program that builds the knowledge and skills high school students need to make social change on a local and global scale.
+Through hands-on learning and meetings with leading policy experts, Global Scholar empowers young and emerging leaders to become change makers on their college campuses and in their local communities.
 Recent graduates of the program have enrolled at top institutions like Harvard, Columbia, the University of Chicago, McGill University, and others.
 Global Scholar alumni have also gone on to work with leading organizations like the United Nations.

 About Global Scholar

 Founded in 2006, AMP Global Youth created Global Scholar as an immersive global leadership program for young achievers eager to build a more just and sustainable world.
 Based at American University in Washington, D.C., this small, selective program informs and empowers young global leaders – right in the city where policy gets made.

 Global Scholar offers a unique curriculum that combines intimate policy seminars and panels from foreign policy experts with our carefully curated hands-on training workshops.
 This gives Global Scholars the robust knowledge and marketable skills to become successful students, citizens, leaders, change makers, and professionals in our increasingly globalized world.
 Over the course of two weeks, Global Scholars participate in:

 - Policy Seminars led by experts working on key global challenges.
 Past seminars have included: “Promoting Human Rights, and the Development of Women and Girls Worldwide” and “The Global Financial System: the Role of Corporations, Banks, Donors, and the International Financial Institutions”.